skuill/LyricsScraperNET/README.md

 # LyricsScraperNET

-LyricsScraperNET is a library that provides an API for searching song lyrics from the web.
+LyricsScraperNET is a library written in C# for .NET that provides an API for searching song lyrics from the web.

+## Features

+* ✅ Supports `NET 6`.
+* ✅ Logging supported.
+* ✅ Modular structure, for easy unit testing.
+* ✅ Multiple ways how to configure.
+* ✅ Easily installed and used from the nuget repository.

 ## Supported external lyrics providers